alant/oa_user_auth/README.md

   ```
   mkdir data
   ```
-2. Create the env files.
+2. Create the env files

   .env.development.local in client dir, note that react requires envionrment var to start with REACT_APP_ to be able to access it. for example:

   ```